rayyamhk/Complex.js/README.md

 ```

 #### isEqual(num1, num2, digit = 15)
-The optional argument `digit` limits the number of digits to check after the decimal point.\
-The test criterion is `Math.abs(x - y) < 1 / (10 ** digit * 2)`.
-For default value 15, it should be `5e-16`.
-That means if the difference of two numbers is less than `5e-16`, they are considered as same value.
 ```javascript
 const num1 = new Complex(3, 4);
 const num2 = new Complex(3 + 4e-16, 4);